 Tight Ends

-George Kittle: Kittle missed Thursday practice with tightness in his hamstring, which is not a good sign considering other players like Brown missed a game after a late-week hamstring injury designation.
+George Kittle: Kittle missed Thursday practice with tightness in his hamstring, which is not a good sign considering other players lIke Brown missed a game after a late-week hamstring injury designation.
 Porras has found that players with a late-week hamstring injury designation end up missing games 75% of the time.

 Fantasy managers need to consider backup plans, and one of the options could be on the other side of the field this Sunday at SoFi Stadium in Colby Parkinson of the Rams.
 He’s rostered in just 31% of Yahoo leagues, but with both Cooper Kupp and Puka Nacua out, Matthew Stafford is going to need someone to target in the intermediate portion of the field.